strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   - #alert[Knowledge based] ie. cannot be validated with data //Still, there is some work on causal discovery, mostly based on conditional independence tests @glymour2019review.
     - Because of possibly unmeasured confounders

-    - In practice : ask yourself if you have measured all the relevant variables that could influence both the treatment and the outcome.
+    - In practice: ask yourself if you have measured all the relevant variables that could influence both the treatment and the outcome.